supperthomas/RTT_PACKAGE_BTSTACK/chipset/README.md

 The new STM32-WB5x series microcontroller is an SoC with a multi-protocol 2.4 Ghz radio co-processor.
 It provides a virtual HCI interface.

 ## Texas Instruments CC256x series

 The Texas Instruments CC256x series is currently in its fourth iteration and provides a Classic-only (CC2560), a Dual-mode (CC2564), and a Classic + ANT (CC2567) model.
 A variant of the Dual-mode chipset is also integrated into TI's WiLink 8 Wifi+Bluetooth combo modules of the WL183x, WL185x, WL187x, and WL189x series.
 Some of the latter support ANT as well.

 The CC256x chipset is connected via an UART connection and supports the H4, H5 (since third iteration), and eHCILL.

-The latest generation CC256xC chipsets support multiple LE roles in parallel.
+The latest generation `CC256xC` chipsets support multiple LE roles in parallel.

+TI provides an alternative firmware that integrates an SBC Codec in the Bluetooth Controller itself for Assisted A2DP (A3DP) and Assisted HFP (Wide-band speech support).
+While this can save computation and code size on the main host, it cannot be used together with BLE, making it useless in most projects.

 The different CC256x chipset can be identified by the LMP Subversion returned by the *hci_read_local_version_information* command.
 TI also uses a numeric way (AKA) to identify their chipsets.
 The table shows the LMP Subversion and AKA number for the CC256x and the WL18xx series.